goharbor/community/proposals/new/pull_through_proxy_cache.md

 Quota | No | Cached images are stored in local through replication adatper, its push requests are handled by core middlewares, there is no need to handle the quota in the proxy middleware. vulnerability scan | No | content trust | No |

-#### Cached Image expire

-The cached tags can be deleted from the server storage after a period (for example 1 week), and only tags are deleted, use the GC to free the disk space used by blobs. there will be a expiry date in the artifact. and when the time expires, the image will be removed.

 ## Open issues